 A second inhibitory response is the fact that babies are born experiencing acute hypoxia or lack of oxygen.
-It is a built in response to the birth process.
-Hypoxia causes apnea and swallowing, not breathing or gasping.
+It is a built-in response to the birth process.
+Hypoxia causes apnea and swallowing, not breathing, or gasping.
 If the fetus were experiencing severe and prolonged lack of oxygen, it may then gasp as soon as it was born, possibly inhaling water into the lungs.
-If the baby were in trouble during the labour, there would be wide variabilities noted in the fetal heart rate, usually resulting in prolonged bradycardia, which would cause the practitioner to ask the mother to leave the bath prior to the baby’s birth.
+If the baby were in trouble during the labor, there would be wide variabilities noted in the fetal heart rate, usually resulting in prolonged bradycardia, which would cause the practitioner to ask the mother to leave the bath prior to the baby’s birth.

 Another factor which is thought by many to inhibit the newborn from initiating the breathing response while in water, is the temperature differential.
 The temperature of the water is so close to that of the maternal temperature that it prevents any detection of change within the newborn.
 This is an area for reconsideration after increasing reports of births taking place in the oceans, both now and in eras past.
 Ocean temperatures are certainly not as high as maternal body temperature and yet the babies that are born in these environments are reported to be just fine.
 The lower water temperatures do not stimulate the baby to breathe while immersed.